andreahlert/cinderfold/paper.md

 diff runs against real databases. (iii) Surface the severity-ordered changes as a one-page review document, integrating with PR checks.

+## Follow-up: indexes, foreign keys, and the rename problem

+Beyond columns, two more aspects matter in practice.

+*Indexes and foreign keys* are first-class entries in `cinderfold`'s model.
+The DSL grew `index name (cols) [unique];` and `fk name (cols) -> table (cols) [on_delete = action] [on_update = action];`.
+Diff classifies an index addition or removal as *presence*, a column-set change as *constraint*, and a unique flag flip as *constraint*.
+For foreign keys, a target change is *type* (the type of the referential relation has changed), and on_delete/on_update flips are *constraint*.

+*Rename detection* is the consistent source of false-positive presence changes. cinderfold's `rename.detect_renames` collapses a (drop X, add
+Y) pair into a single rename hint when the structural signatures match.
+For tables, the rule is column-name+type identity; for columns inside a kept table, type-and-nullable identity, single match required.
+The collapse is *suggestive*: it lowers presence-change noise but never removes a change automatically.
+A reviewer must accept it.

+## Threats to validity

+The DSL we mutate is narrower than production SQL.
+The Postgres adapter takes information_schema JSON, which already abstracts over expression-index syntax.
+Migration emission (`migrate`) does not order operations to satisfy FK dependencies; downstream tooling must batch those.
+The widening predicate is conservative; some real engines broaden it (Postgres allows `numeric` widening with no rewrite).
+These are tractable extensions, not gaps in the classification taxonomy.

+## Microbenchmarks

+`benchmarks/bench_parse.py` reports ~39k tables/sec for narrow tables
+(5 columns) and ~11k tables/sec for wider tables (20 columns) on a
+laptop. `benchmarks/bench_diff.py` reports diff time scaling roughly linearly in the number of tables, dominated by Python dict construction.
+Both are deliberately dependency-free.

 ## References

 Code: `cinderfold/`.
 Reproduce with `PYTHONPATH=. python -m